Are you hoping to conceive a baby boy?

 The Shettles Method is based on the assumption that male sperm cells are faster, but more fragile, than female sperm cells.
 In order to get pregnant with a boy, you therefore have to create conditions that favor the fast-moving male sperm rather than the more robust female sperm.
 Here’s how.

-Intercourse close to ovulation
+Tip #1: Have intercourse close to ovulation

 The most important element in the Shettles Method is intercourse timing.